linhntaim/laravel-starter/README.md

 Default value is empty.

-If the name of authorization header sent from client is different from `Authorization`, please set it as value here.
+If the name of authorization header sent from client is different from `Authorization`, please set it as value here (i.e. `X-Authorization`).

 #### AZURE_*